LaMonte Wade Jr Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in the league.
+- The Rangers pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Rangers have a 4.07 team ERA that ranks 13th across all league pitching staffs.
+- The Rangers' 4.04 team ERA ranks 12th among all MLB pitching staffs.

-- Rangers pitchers combine to give up 127 home runs (1.1 per game), the eighth-fewest in the league.
+- Rangers pitchers combine to give up 127 home runs (1.1 per game), the seventh-fewest in the league.

-- In his last time out on Saturday, the right-hander tossed 5 1/3 innings against the Miami Marlins, allowing three earned runs while surrendering six hits.
+- His last appearance came on Sunday against the Miami Marlins, when the left-hander went 5 2/3 scoreless innings while giving up four hits.

-- The 31-year-old has put up an ERA of 3.72, with 7.5 strikeouts per nine innings, in 20 games this season.
-Opponents have a .245 batting average against him.
+- The 32-year-old has amassed an ERA of 4.14, with 9.4 strikeouts per nine innings, in 22 games this season.
+Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.